Lightmatter/django-hydra/README.md

  * You'll leverage the strengths of both Django and consise templates to render content quickly and easily
  * You'll be easily able to extend this template for customized use cases

-But perhaps the best thing about Hydra is that once you're familiar with it, _it's just fun to write_!
+But perhaps the best thing about Hydra is that once you're familiar with it, _it's just fun to use_!

 ## Prerequisites